-The combined Master of Science – Dietetic Internship (MS-DI) Program at the University of Florida offers an exciting, dynamic and challenging environment in which to fulfill the final educational step in becoming a registered dietitian (RD) or registered dietitian /nutritionist (RDN).
+The combined Master of Science – Dietetic Internship (MS-DI) Program at the University of Florida offers an exciting, dynamic, and challenging environment in which to fulfill the final educational step in becoming a registered dietitian (RD)/ registered dietitian /nutritionist (RDN).
 Internship experiences are conducted in leading medical centers, community settings, and specialty practice areas ranging from acute inpatient care to outpatient and wellness settings.
 Our program has a strong science base, provides a strong background in medical nutrition therapy, includes experience developing and conducting a nutrition-related research project, and features a concentration in Nutrition Education and Wellness and a study abroad experience in southern France.
 Upon successful completion of the Examination for Registered Dietitians, graduates can use the RD or RDN credential and are eligible to apply for licensure by endorsement in the state of Florida and other states throughout the country.

 Students attending our program earn a Master of Science degree in Food Science & Human Nutrition from a prestigious university recognized by the Association of American Universities.
 Students also have the option of earning a minor in Family, Youth and Community Sciences.

 Our multi-faceted approach to education helps students develop critical thinking, analytical, and problem-solving skills and positions our graduates to be leaders in their chosen areas of dietetics practice.